If you often forget to turn lights off when you leave a room, timer light switches can be great energy savers.

 In this article, we discuss timers generally used for indoor applications.
 For information on outdoor varieties, see Energy-Efficient Outdoor Lighting.

-Both electronic and mechanical timers are available as switches or plug-in modules.
+Electronic and mechanical timers are made as both switches and plug-in modules.

 Mechanical spring-wound timer switches have a dial that you wind to turn on a fixture.
 Depending on where you twist the dial, you can set the light to stay on anywhere from one to 60 minutes.
 This type of timer is often used for bathroom heat lamps or fans.